 Cost allocation and reporting

 In CAST AI, cloud costs are split into project, cluster, namespace, and deployment levels.
-Teams may track expenses down to individual microservices and then produce a full estimate of their cluster costs.
+Teams can track expenses down to individual microservices and then produce a full estimate of their cluster costs.
 The platform uses industry-standard metrics that work with any cloud service provider.

-Moreover, Harness visualizes cost information by projects, teams, business units, departments, and more.
+Harness visualizes cost information by projects, teams, business units, departments, and more.
 Users can also get periodic reports on cost and usage metrics that matter to them most.
 Moreover, governing usage is easier thanks to custom budgeting, spend forecasts, and accounts for cost showbacks and chargebacks.

 Harness identifies anomalies in cloud usage and informs users every time their expenses are greater or lower than they should be.
 The platform achieves that by analyzing historical spend trends.

-Cost view across multi cloud
+Cost view across multi-cloud

-Harness allows users to keep track of their cost and usage across all of their cloud resources.
+Harness allows users to keep track of their cost and usage across all their cloud resources.
 The tool displays insights on custom, data-driven dashboards to help teams track resources across every cloud provider they use.

 2. Cost optimization and automation

-CAST AI – fully automated cost optimization
+CAST AI – fully automated cloud cost management

 Rightsizing with automated instance selection